 Here are some infectious conditions that have been shown to increase certain cancer risks:

 - Human papillomavirus (HPV).
 HPV is a sexually transmitted infection (STI) that’s considered a leading cause of cervical cancer.
-Two strains, 16 and 18, cause nearly 70 percent of all cervical cancer cases.
+Two strains, 16 and 18, of all cervical cancer cases.

 - Hepatitis B and C. Hepatitis B and hepatitis C are viruses that can infect your liver and cause liver damage.
 Both of them can go away without treatment.
 But in some cases, the infection can become chronic and increase your risk of liver cancer.

 - Human immunodeficiency virus (HIV).
 HIV weakens your immune system over time.
 This makes you more susceptible to cancer as white blood cells known as T cells lose their ability to fight off cancerous cells.

 - Epstein-Barr virus (EBV).
 Commonly known by the misnomer “kissing disease,” EBV contains a that can damage cells in the nose and mouth, increasing your risk nasopharyngeal cancer.